FruitbatM/amaris-chocolate/README.md

 - All content was written by myself

 # Acknowledgements
-- My mentor, Spencer Barriball, for the helpful feedback and guidance
+- My mentor, Spencer Barriball, for the helpful feedback and guidance.
-- [Code Institute](https://codeinstitute.net/) for all course materials and ongoing support
+- [Code Institute](https://codeinstitute.net/) for all course materials and ongoing support.
-- Fellow Code Institute students for their feedback and suggestions
+- Fellow Code Institute students for their feedback and suggestions.
-- My family and friends for testing and useful feedback
+- My family and friends for testing and useful feedback.

 # Disclaimer
 The information provided on this website is for educational purposes only.